37th Illinois Infantry Regiment: Disbanding

-The regiment was mustered out on May 15, 1866.
+The regiment was mustered out on August 15, 1865, but it did not reach Springfield, Illinois, for final discharge until May 31st, 1866.

 Total strength and casualties

-The regiment suffered 7 officers and 91 enlisted men who were killed in action or who died of their wounds and 5 officers and 164 enlisted men who died of disease, for a total of 267 fatalities.
+The regiment suffered 7 officers and 91 enlisted men who were killed in action or who died of their wounds ad 5 officers and 164 enlisted men who died of disease, for a total of 267 fatalities.